TeamSunergy/chase-ui/README.md

 ## Introduction

 **ChaseUI** is a web application that displays telemetry data in a dashboard format.
-ChaseUI works by connecting via a web socket over wireless access points to a running instance of the `canpi` application, which sends data to be displayed by this app.
+ChaseUI works by creating a TCP connection over a wireless access points to a running instance of the `canpi` application.
+The data recevied is sent to a client-side application via a socket that allows real-time, event based communication.

-This application works primarily offline, so as to not require internet access to receive data via the web socket.
+This application works primarily offline, so as to not require internet access to receive data.

 ## Install & Run Instructions